ellie-a/spacex-capstone/README.md

 ## Description
- This week's code review must include:
+ This week's code review must include: A capstone project of our choosing.
+I have chosen to redo the SpaceX website.

 ## Setup/Installation Requirements

-1. Download this repo using your terminal: git clone repo-name pasted here
+1. Download this repo: (https://github.com/ellie-a/spacex-capstone)  using your terminal: git clone repo-name pasted here

 2. View the code by drag-and-dropping the file into your [favorite text editor](https://atom.io)